 JoAnna was the featured artist on the Dame Mira Hess Memorial Concert Series in Chicago.
 This solo recital was broadcast live on WFMTFM and its 300 affiliated cable stations, and was also featured on the WQXR McGrawHill concert artist showcase.

 JoAnna was accepted as a scholarship student at the Juilliard School at age 7.
 When she was 9 years old, Itzhak Perlman suggested that she study with Ms. Patinka Kopec at the Manhattan School of Music.
 She is an alumna of the Perlman Music Program, and has participated in the National Arts Centre Young Artist Programme, as a student of Pinchas Zukerman.
 She completed her Master's Degree at the Juilliard School under the tutelage of Glenn Dicterow, former concertmaster of the New York Philharmonic.

 A practicing Wiccan since age 12, JoAnna is High Priestess of the North Wyldewood Coven, and is the creator and host of the Coffee and Divination podcast.
-She lives in VT with her husband and their many farm animals including 17 chickens, 3 goats, a horse, a dog, and 7 cats.
+She lives in northern VT with her husband and their many farm animals including 17 chickens, 3 goats, a horse, a dog, and 7 cats.